mikolalysenko/simplicial-complex/README.md

         [2,3,4]
       ];

-And here is how you would compute its edges using `mesh-topology`:
+And here is how you would compute its edges:

     var edges = top.skeleton(tris, 1);